1•••|•••2•••|•••3•••|•••4•••|•••5•••|•••6•••|•••7•••|•••8•••home•••Contents Index

 lute icon Greensleeves Musings

-The English folk song, Greensleeves, was initially published under the title "A Newe Northern Dittye of ye Ladye Greene Sleeves" in 1580.
-However, it is likely older than 1580 and exists in numerous arrangements and title variants from the late Renaissance onwards.
-It is best known today under two titles: Greensleeves and What Child is This?
+The English folk song, Greensleeves, was first published under the title "A Newe Northern Dittye of ye Ladye Greene Sleeves" in 1580.
+However, it is likely older than 1580 and exists in numerous arrangements and title variants from the Renaissance onwards.
+It is known today under two titles: Greensleeves and What Child is This?

 Legend has it that Greensleeves was composed by Henry VIII for his future queen, Anne Boleyn.
 Boleyn initially rejected King Henry's amorous attempts, possibly evidenced by the "cast me off discourteously" lyric, the sixteenth century equivalent of a breakup text.
 Nobody knows for sure if Henry composed Greensleeves, hence the anonymous moniker, but it makes for a good story.